- Activity

-When looking for the best places to stay in Iceland, you may suddenly realise you've hit the destination jackpot.
-No matter where you are in the country, there is something spectacular nearby, whether that's great food, dramatic and rugged mountainous landscapes, powerful waterfalls or charming fishing villages.
+When looking for the best places to stay in Iceland, you might suddenly realize you've hit the destination jackpot.
+Whether you’re road-tripping the iconic Ring Road or staying put in one area, there’s always something spectacular nearby—be it great food, rugged mountains, powerful waterfalls, or charming fishing villages.

 What can be much harder to figure out is where to stay in Iceland, depending on your priorities.
 Northern lights?
 City life?
 Dramatic landscapes?
 Fear not – when the choice gets a bit overwhelming, that's where we come in.